kreyazulh/CSE-300-Technical-Writing-and-Presentation/README.md

 This repository contains presentation latex codes for CSE-300 Technical Writing and Presentation (July 2022) course.

 ## Topic
 Our presentation topic was "Insertion Sort".
 We have used beamer, tikz to design our slides.
+Run the pdf file on Adobe Acrobat Reader to see animation part.

 ## Team
 1. Kazi Reyazul Hasan (1905082)